 include these attributes in the dired listing itself, or customize

-command, passing it the mode specification you type, such as
+chmod command, passing it the mode specification you

 V to run the "viewer" for that file; the

-program assigned to it according to Windows file associations.
-For
+program assigned to it according to file associations.
+For programs,

-Windows executable files, this will run the program.
-For document
+this will run the program.
+For document files, it typically opens the

-files, it typically runs the Windows program assigned to that file
+file in the program assigned to that file extension.
+For folders, it

-extension.
-See File Associations for information on associating
+See File Associations for information on associating Epsilon

 epsilon-viewer script to change which of these types of viewers